 Strategic Inventory Management.
 We must maintain sufficient inventory levels of merchandise that our customers desire to successfully operate our business.
 A shortage of popular merchandise could reduce our net sales.
 Conversely, we also must seek to avoid accumulating excess inventory to maintain appropriate in-stock levels.
 If we overstock unpopular merchandise, then we may be forced to take significant inventory markdowns or miss opportunities for the sale of other merchandise, both of which could have a negative impact on our profitability, and, in turn, our sales may decline or we may be required to sell the merchandise we have obtained at lower prices.
 Much of our margin expansion from 2017 through 2019 can be attributed to our improvements in inventory management.
 We have deployed several new tools over recent years to improve inventory handling and vendor management, including third party programs to analyze our inventory stock and execute a disciplined markdown strategy throughout the year at every location.
 This implementation has allowed us to improve our inventory management in stores, increasing our average inventory turns from 2.68x in 2017 to 2.84x in 2019 and 3.36x for the twelve months ended August 1, 2020, and has helped us to identify and exit certain product categories, such as luggage and toys.
 We have coupled these tools with the data we have been able to collect from our Academy Credit Card program and targeted customer surveys, so that we can better estimate future inventory requirements.
-It is imperative that we continue to find innovative ways to strengthen our inventory reductions from high sell-through during the period.
+It is imperative that we continue to find innovative ways to strengthen our inventory management if we are to remain competitive and expand our margins on a go-forward basis.
+During the first half 2020, we experienced significant inventory reductions from high sell-through during the period.
 We expect to use cash to replenish such inventory throughout the rest of the current fiscal year, which we expect will impact our net cash provided by operating activities for the second half 2020.